We are on section 25. The Minister has already spoken to this section.

 The Minister has said it was decided on foot of the public consultation process that all appointments should be made in the same manner.
-If that is the case, why did he propose a special committee for senior appointments in the original form of this Bill?
+If that is the case, why did he propose a special committee for senior appointments in the original form of the Bill?
 That proposal somehow evaporated off - it was changed and emasculated - when amendments were made during the Dáil process.
 The fundamental point is that the Minister is contending that nothing in this Bill, if enacted, will curtail in any way the Government's capacity to make an appointment at its own discretion in accordance with the Constitution.
-That is a statement of fact because the Constitution is superior to this legislation, which means the Government cannot have this right taken away from it.
-I ask Senators to examine section 40(3), which acknowledges this fact in an elliptical manner.
-The subsection in question provides that: "Nothing in subsection (2) shall be construed as limiting the advice the Government may give to the President with respect to the appointment by the President, under Article 35 of the Constitution, of a person to be a judge."
-It is clear to me that this provision was included by the draftsman to acknowledge the constitutional realities.
+That is a statement of fact because the Constitution is superior to this legislation, which means that the Government cannot have this right taken away from it.
+I ask Senators to examine section 40(3) which acknowledges this fact in an elliptical manner.
+The subsection in question provides: "Nothing in subsection (2) shall be construed as limiting the advice the Government may give to the President with respect to the appointment by the President, under Article 35 of the Constitution, of a person to be a judge".
+It is clear to me that this provision was included by the parliamentary draftsman to acknowledge the constitutional realities.
 One can have 1,000 judicial appointments boards or commissions, but in the last analysis it is the prerogative of the Government under the Constitution to make its own decision quite independent of any advice that may come to it, however it is dressed up.
 Regardless of the millions of euro that are spent on the establishment of a different system, it remains the Government's constitutional prerogative, function and duty, if it considers it appropriate, to make its own decision in accordance with its own wishes on the matter.

-Quite right they were too.
+Quite right it was too.

-That was not subject to criticism from any source as far as I can possibly see.
+It was not subject to criticism from any source as far as I can possibly see.

 The Minister is now telling us that he wants the Cabinet not to know who is willing to be appointed.
 He is doing that in two ways.
 First, he is bringing forward the provisions of section 62 to stop applicants from signalling their wish to be appointed to the Government.
-Further to this, he is bringing in the particular amendments to section 27 we are now dealing with, to say that nobody, including the Attorney General, should be entitled to tell the Government about this on pain of criminal offence.
+Further to this, he is bringing in the particular amendments to section 27 with which we are now dealing to say nobody, including the Attorney General, should be entitled to tell the Government about this on pain of committing a criminal offence.
 I just cannot see why this should be the case.

 This is the slightly odd feature.
 Let us suppose the Government decided that Ms Justice Bloggs, or Mr. So-and-so, senior counsel, is the person it wants to put on the Supreme Court.
-Rather than press the button and have the judicial appointments commission start conducting interviews and engaging in the elaborate process that is provided for here, the Government could in fact ask the Attorney General to visit the judge in her chambers or the barrister in the Law Library and ask if they would be willing to take an appointment to the Supreme Court.
-There would be nothing wrong with that.
+Rather than press the button and have the judicial appointments commission start conducting interviews and engaging in the elaborate process that is provided for, the Government could, in fact, ask the Attorney General to visit the judge in her chambers or the barrister in the Law Library and ask if they would be willing to take an appointment to the Supreme Court.
+There would be nothing wrong with this.
 If that process was followed, only part of the public would know that it was not a JAC appointment.
-I think the Minister has probably told us there is one such person, the person who is watching the debate here and has texted the Minister.
+I think the Minister has probably told us there is one such person, the person who is watching the debate and has texted the Minister.
 In his spare time, when he is not watching the proceedings in this House, this person probably goes through Iris Oifigiúil and studies the judicial appointments notices.
 That is the only way this will be signalled.
 If that judge or barrister is appointed to the Supreme Court, the only way the public will have firm statutory confirmation that the JAAB or JAC process has not led to that particular appointment will be by studying the notice in Iris Oifigiúil.